 HRS faculty regularly engage in professional development programs that are strongly focused on exploration of all avenues of education for students with language-based learning differences.

 We believe that homework should be a time when students are able to practice skills learned in the classroom.
 Our goal is for homework to offer an opportunity for students to work independently and take responsibility throughout their academic career.
 We encourage communication with teachers surrounding any homework issues.

 Student achievement is assessed in many ways.
 Teacher observations, standardized testing, and periodic quizzes and tests across disciplines are just a few tools for evaluation.

 Progress reports are completed three times per year, and conferences are scheduled three times as well.
 Parents can request a conference at any time to discuss their child’s academic, social, and emotional growth.

 Every child’s situation is unique, and our goal is to meet the individual needs of each student.
 The progression of instruction at Hamlin Robinson School continually strengthens a child's skills while continuing to appropriately challenge them and satisfy their natural intellectual curiosity.

 All children and families are different.
 Many stay through middle school, benefiting from the comprehensive curriculum.
 As students continue their academic careers, they gain new insights into the benefits of what they learned while at HRS.

 Hamlin Robinson School works closely with families and students as they prepare for their entrance into high school.
 Students move on to a wide range of educational institutions, including both public and independent schools, after leaving Hamlin Robinson School.

-Our Enrollment Management Director serves as the primary resource for families preparing to transition from Hamlin Robinson School to a new school environment.
-The Enrollment Management Director and classroom teachers, as a team, are knowledgeable about appropriate placement opportunities for students when they leave HRS.
+Our High School Transition and Alumni Coordinator serves as the primary resource for families preparing to transition from Hamlin Robinson School to a new school environment.
+The High School Transition and Alumni Coordinator and classroom teachers, as a team, are knowledgeable about appropriate placement opportunities for students when they leave HRS.